SvaenGheld/hello-world/README.md

 Test repository

 I want to draw with an Elephant.
-I want to stand on a hippo's back in one foot/
+I want to stand on a hippo's back in one foot.